 - Costs of energy production

 The cost advantage of CIGS technology increases by considering the actually relevant costs of power generation, the costs per kilowatt hour.
 If a CIGS module and a crystalline silicon module with the same nominal power are installed next to each other, the CIGS module generates 10 to 15 % more power during the year.
-This is because of the physical properties of the CIGS modules: In weak light, so in the morning and evening hours as well as in the case of cloudiness or smog, they generate more energy than silicon modules.
+Among other things, this is due to the higher PMPP temperature coefficient (Power of the solar cell at the Maximum Power Point) of the CIGS modules compared to crystalline silicon modules.
+Thus, the power generation of CIGS modules is less affected by the heating of the module than that of crystalline silicon modules.

 - CIGS innovation line

-Those interested can visit the “CIGSinnoline”of the R&D joint venture in Schwäbisch Hall, Germany, themselves and see that Manz CIGS technology isn’t just a vision — it’s reality.
+Those interested can visit the “CIGSinnoline”of NICE Solar Energy GmbH in Schwäbisch Hall, Germany, themselves and see that Manz CIGS technology isn’t just a vision — it’s reality.
 Moreover, the production equipment is intensively used for further research and development, and results are continuously passed on to our customers as upgrades.

-With a record efficiency of 16 % and an average module efficiency of 14.6 %, Manz proves the high potential of CIGS technology and the performance of Manz CIGSfab.
+With an average module efficiency of 15.7 %, Manz proves the high potential of CIGS technology and the performance of Manz CIGSfab.
 The CIGSfab is the most efficient of all turnkey systems for thin-film technology.
 Additionally, Manz can provide a reliable roadmap for further reducing costs and increasing efficiency.